 HL: Four works – as above plus MASTER HAROLD AND THE BOYS

-All works are chosen from the prescribed list of authors (PLA) for the language A
+All works are chosen from the prescribed list of authors (PLA) for

 being studied, all from the same genre.